Explore Georgia Tours

 Royal Bath (Samepo Abano):

-Named for its royal history — Georgian kings bathed here.
-Offers elegant private rooms with marble and traditional Georgian décor.
+Georgian kings bathed here, hence the name.
+Elegant private rooms with marble and traditional Georgian décor.

 • Private rooms: 100-200 GEL/hour